-The Home has its own magnificent Chapel, which is well attended by the local community, as well as residents and used for other purposes apart from religious ceremonies..

-The living area has several small cosy

-sitting and dining areas, suitable for a

-Home with a maximum of just 19 residents.
+The Home has its own magnificent Chapel, which is well attended by the local community, as well as residents.
+The living area has several small cosy sitting and dining areas, suitable for a Home with maximum of just 19 residents.
 We have beautifully maintained gardens and a privately enclosed patio which offers a sheltered, safe place to sit and laze away summer days.
-Some of the occupiers of our adjoining retirement home are happily, voluntarily, active in the maintenance of the garden.